 In addition to being an auctioneer he is active in the community.
 He owns and operates Mick’s Used Furniture in Bellefontaine.
 Mick is a 32° Degree Freemason and a Shriner.
 He is the current Director of The Antioch Shrine Clown Unit which is affiliated with Shriners Hospitals for Children in Cincinnati and Lexington.

 Jim represented the second generation in this family of auctioneers.
 Following in the footsteps of his father, Jim built a reputation as one of the most respected auctioneers around.
 He became a licensed Auctioneer in the 1950’s.
 Jim has conducted thousands of auctions.
 He started by auctioning cattle and later on specialized in Estate Sales.
-In addition to the auction business he spent over 60 years of his life running The Lile School of Dance with his sister Phyllis.
-The pair performed at USO shows, often touring with Bob Hope.
-Jim had 2 sons who became auctioneers, Mick who operates Logan Auction in Bellefontaine, Ohio and Tim who operates Innovative Auctions in Centerville, Ohio.
+In addition to the auction business he started The Lile School of Dance with his sister Phyllis.
+Jim had 2 sons who became auctioneers, Mick who operates Logan Auction in Bellefontaine, Ohio and Tim who operates in Centerville, Ohio.
 Jim was a driving force and inspiration to both of his sons, and continued to support the Lile family of auctioneers up to the time of his passing in January 2014.

 Frank represented the first generation in the Auction business.
 In the 1940's, he was one of the most prominent auctioneers of cattle in the United States.
 He specialized in Scottish bred Ayrshires.
 In April 1948 he set a new sales record for the breed in the United States.
 He auctioned off 23 Ayrshires, with the average price of $2,267.39 per head being paid for his imported cattle.
 Frank had 2 sons, Jim and Joe who became auctioneers and continued the tradition of selling cattle throughout the United States.
 He remained active in the auction and furniture businesses until his death in 1981